Akyzia/Supervised-Classification/README.md

 # Supervised-Classification
-Code for supervised classification in Google Earthe Engine.
+Code for supervised classification in GEE.